History of Sega: Sammy takeover and business expansion (2003–2015)

 During mid-2004, Sammy bought a controlling share in Sega Corporation at a cost of $1.1 billion, creating the new company Sega Sammy Holdings, an entertainment conglomerate.
 Since then, Sega and Sammy became subsidiaries of the aforementioned holding company, with both companies operating independently, while the executive departments merged.
 According to Satomi, Sega had been operating at a loss for nearly 10 years and lacked a clear financial base.
 Sammy feared stagnation and overreliance of its highly profitable pachislot and pachinko machine business, and wanted to divesify its business in new fields using Sega's broader range of involvement in different entertainment fields.
 Sega Sammy Holdings was structured into four parts, three of which were Sega: Consumer Business (video games), Amusement Machine Business (arcade games), Amusement Center Business (Sega's theme parks and arcades) and Pachislot and Pachinko Business (Sammy's pachinko and pachislot business).
 Satomi did state that not all Sega executives were in favor of the takeover.
 While it is unclear for his reasons, head of Wow Entertainment (previously Sega AM1) Rikiya Nakagawa resigned a week after the merger.
 Sega would also restructure the development studios again, consolidating the divisions further into the Global Entertainment, Amusement Software, and New Entertainment R&D divisions.

 To drive growth in western markets, Sega announced new leadership for Sega of America and Sega Europe in 2005.
 Simon Jeffery became president and COO of Sega of America, and Mike Hayes president and COO for Sega Europe.
 In 2009, Mike Hayes became president of the combined outfit of Sega West which includes both Sega of America and Sega Europe, due to Simon Jeffery leaving.
-Mike Hayes is credited for re-inventing Sega's software strategy taking it from failing to 500 Million in revenue, focusing on PC with franchises like Total War and Football Manager, selling Mario & Sonic at the Olympic Games and at one point being one of the top 3 costumers on Steam.
+Mike Hayes is credited for re-inventing Sega's software strategy, taking it from failing to $500 million in revenue, focusing on PC with franchises like Total War and Football Manager, selling Mario & Sonic at the Olympic Games and at one point being one of the top 3 customers on Steam.